Is there a correlation between muscle mass and strength?

 Bodyweight, muscle size, and strength

 At least once during life, weight gain will lead to an increase in muscle size and strength.
 This is easily seen in childhood.
 As kids age and get heavier, their muscles grow, and they get stronger.
 A child grows steadily bigger and stronger as she goes from 2 years-old to 5 to 7 to 9, etc.

 That’s not to say that all bodyweight gain leads to bigger muscles.
-Adults gain weight during pregnancy, inactivity, and a number of other reasons.
+Adults gain weight during pregnancy, inactivity, and for a number of other reasons.
 Pregnant women who don’t exercise will gain weight without adding muscle mass.
 A sedentary person who gains weight primarily through body fat, will not increase his muscle mass (although there is some muscle in body fat), and will not likely grow stronger.